openturns/openturns/python/doc/install.rst

     pip3 install openturns

-For an installation without administrative priviledges the option :code:`--user` can be used.
+For an installation without administrative privileges the option :code:`--user` can be used.
 Note that pip does not install pre-releases unless given the option :code:`--pre`.

 Conda